EzeOnoky/Project-Base-Learning-13/README.md

 - Nginx
 - Apache

+Since you cannot use both Nginx and Apache load balancer, you need to add a condition to enable either one – *this is where you can make use of* **variables**

 To proceed in creating the Ansible **role**, we can decide to either develop our own roles, or find available roles from the Ansible Galaxy community.
 To make life easy, we will create **roles** for *Nginx* and *Apache* from the community roles, as earlier mentioned, we will download ready to use community roles from **geerlingguy** on Ansible Galaxy Server.

 Check [here](https://galaxy.ansible.com/geerlingguy) , search and Copy the link for the *Nginx* and *Apache* roles.